Picture of Cool Roof Rated CEDUR in the Golden Cedar color, provides enhanced energy efficiency and style.

 Can I install a cool roof on an existing home?
 Yes.
 Cool roof products are available for new builds or re-roofing projects, including shingles, tiles, and coatings.

 What is the best cool roof for a residential home?
-Lightweight synthetic shingles like CeDUR offer a combination of performance, fire safety, and architectural appeal ideal for residential cool roofs.
+Lightweight synthetic shingles like CEDUR offer a combination of performance, fire safety, and architectural appeal ideal for residential cool roofs.

-CeDUR synthetic roof on a residential home in Aspen, Colorado, offering beauty and lasting performance.
+CEDUR synthetic roof on a residential home in Aspen, Colorado, offering beauty and lasting performance.

 Building a new home or upgrading an existing one?
-CeDUR provides residential cool roof solutions that deliver lasting beauty and performance.
+CEDUR provides residential cool roof solutions that deliver lasting beauty and performance.
 Learn more about our synthetic shingle products or contact our team for a contractor recommendation near you.